 Featuring mass timber

-As the first mass timber structure in D.C. to exceed 85ft, Hickok Cole’s design had to be carefully vetted by the D.C. code authority before earning approval.
+As the first mass timber structure in Washington DC to exceed 85ft, Hickok Cole’s design had to be carefully vetted by the DC code authority before earning approval.
 The structure’s connections were a critical focus.
-Due to the lack of fire-tested connections on the market, Arup’s structural and fire engineers developed new concepts for 80 M’s 2-hour rated exposed timber connections.
+Due to the lack of fire-tested connections on the market, Arup’s structural and fire engineers developed new concepts for 80 M’s two-hour rated exposed timber connections.
 These connection concepts were further designed and tested by Katerra, the timber design-assist partner, with help from the Arup team.
 Once it was clear that the connections and redundant systems proposed for the building delivered a high level of safety, Arup demonstrated the design’s viability and safety to the code authority, ultimately helping 80M to win approval.

 Solar photovoltaic (PV) array: Cost/benefit analysis and procurement strategy